an image of a white computer in a coffee shop environment. A virtual townhall webcast using virtual event engagement tools is on the screen

 Preventing Digital Burnout While Maintaining High Virtual Event Standards

-As virtual and hybrid events continue to shape the event industry, organizers are facing a new challenge: keeping attendees engaged while avoiding digital burnout.
-The rapid shift to digital and hybrid formats has brought convenience and accessibility, but it has also led to a rise in screen exhaustion, reduced attention spans, and disengagement.
+As virtual and hybrid events continue to shape the event industry, organizers are facing a new challenge: how to keep virtual event attendees engaged while avoiding digital burnout.
+The rapid shift to digital and hybrid formats has brought convenience and accessibility, but it has also led to a rise in virtual meeting fatigue including screen exhaustion, reduced attention spans, and disengagement.
 Maintaining high standards for event quality while ensuring that attendees remain energized and invested requires a strategic approach.

 Understanding Digital Burnout